AI Phone Assistant for ADHD

 The appointment you keep putting off

 You've been meaning to schedule that dentist appointment for three months.
-Text Mio right now: "Call Dr. Rivera at 555-0189 and book a cleaning for anytime in the next two weeks."
-Done before the impulse fades.
+Type it right now: "Call Dr. Rivera at 555-0189 about booking a cleaning."
+Mio dials and waits; you pick up when the front desk is there.

 The bill you forgot to dispute